thaqiulislamkafi/Nestora/README.md

 - **Email**: `agent@nestora.com`
 - **Password**: `Agent@123`

-> ⚠️ These are example credentials.
-Ensure actual credentials are handled securely in production with environment configs and protected routes.
+> ⚠️ These are sample credentials for demonstration purposes.
+Ensure actual credentials are stored and managed securely in production.

 ---